SrijaniDas1308/NinjaMovieBooking/README.md

           <h4>Planning Phase : </h4>
         </li>
         <ul>
-          <li>Define the website's purpose and target audience</li>
+          <li>Define the website's purpose and target audience.</li>
-          <li>Create a sitemap and a wireframe to organize the website's structure and layout</li>
+          <li>Create a sitemap and a wireframe to organize the website's structure and layout.</li>
-          <li>Select a color scheme and design elements that align with the brand image</li>
+          <li>Select a color scheme and design elements that align with the brand image.</li>
-          <li>Determine the technology stack and tools needed to build the website</li>
+          <li>Determine the technology stack and tools needed to build the website.</li>
         </ul>
         <li>
           <h4>Development Phase : </h4>
         </li>
         <ul>
-          <li>Set up a development environment and install the necessary software (e.g., Node.js, Express.js, MongoDB,
+          <li>Set up a development environment and install the necessary software. (e.g., Node.js, Express.js, MongoDB,
             Mongoose, etc.)</li>
-          <li>Create a server-side codebase for the website using Node.js and Express.js</li>
+          <li>Create a server-side codebase for the website using Node.js and Express.js.</li>
-          <li>Set up a database using MongoDB and Mongoose to store booking details</li>
+          <li>Set up a database using MongoDB and Mongoose to store booking details.</li>
-          <li>Develop a client-side codebase for the website using HTML, CSS, and React.js</li>
+          <li>Develop a client-side codebase for the website using HTML, CSS, and React.js.</li>
         </ul>
         <li>
           <h4>Testing and Deploying Phase:</h4>
         </li>
         <ul>
-          <li>Test the website for functionality, usability, and responsiveness across different browsers</li>
+          <li>Test the website for functionality, usability, and responsiveness across different browsers.</li>
-          <li>Conduct user testing to gather feedback and identify areas for improvement</li>
+          <li>Conduct user testing to gather feedback and identify areas for improvement.</li>
-          <li>Deploy the website</li>
+          <li>Deploy the website.</li>
         </ul>
       </ol>
       <h3>Technologies Used</h3>